flipacholas/Architecture-of-consoles/articles/playstation-2.Rmd.md

 ## That's all folks

 Congratulations and thank you for reaching the end of the article!
-To be honest, there was so much to talk about that I wondered if readers would eventually get tired of Playstation-related stuff after finishing this.
+To be honest, there was so much to talk about that I wondered if readers would eventually get tired of PlayStation-related stuff after finishing this.

 Anyway, in all seriousness, I do hope you discovered new things after reading this article and if you have any comments, don't hesitate to [contact me](`r ref(about_url, root = TRUE)`).